 Should I still take my regular medication?

-Yes, but you may need to stop any blood thinning tablets.
+Yes, but you will need to stop any blood thinning tablets.
 These include; aspirin, clopidogrel, warfarin, NOACs (apixaban, rivaroxaban, dabigatran) fondaparinux.
-If you take any of these please contact our radiology nurses.
+If you take any of these you will be asked to stop them before your biopsy.
+How long in advance will depend on the type of blood-thinner.

 Checklist

-If you are on ‘blood thinning’ medication telephone our nurses to know when to stop and restart them.
+If you are taking ‘blood thinning’ medication telephone our nurses to know when to stop and restart them.

-Don’t drive for the rest of the day.
-Ideally have someone pick you up afterwards.
-Alternatively get a taxi home and avoid public transport.
+Do not drive for the rest of the day.
+Ideally have someone pick you up after the procedure.
+Alternatively, get a taxi home but avoid public transport.

 Notes

-Hopefully this booklet has answered any questions you may have, but remember this is only the starting point for discussion about your treatment.
+Hopefully this page has answered any questions you may have, but remember this is only the starting point for discussion about your treatment.
 Make sure you are satisfied that you have received enough information about the procedure in advance.
-Please feel free to contact your Consultant or the Radiology department to discuss any queries you have before the procedure.
+Please feel free to contact your consultant or the Radiology department to discuss any queries you have before the procedure.

 Contact information